-A good choice of vessel is vital to the success of any cruise and there is no better choice than the Cachalote, a beautifully decorated modern yet traditional motorised schooner, which meets all international maritime regulations and safety standards, and awarded Smart Voyager Certification for adhering to sound conservation standards.
+A good choice of vessel is vital to the success of any cruise and there is no better choice than the Cachalote Explorer, a beautifully decorated modern motorised vessel, which meets all international maritime regulations and safety standards.
 With only eight air-conditioned en-suite cabins, this is no cruise liner, and so you could be one of just sixteen privileged passengers enjoying first class service on this intimate Galapagos adventure, which offers the opportunity to snorkel in clear water with inquisitive Galapagos Sea Lions, turtles, a multitude of colourful fish and harmless Hammerhead and White-tipped Reef Sharks!
 In between these bouts of excitement, we can relax on comfortable cushioned seats on any one of three different wooden decks, as we sail between the islands, before going ashore to meet the ‘friendly natives’.
 Throughout this amazing journey, we will hopefully be accompanied by Juan Tapia, the top local guide, and the only one able to imitate the calls of each of Darwin’s Finches!

 During the cruise, the usual daily routine will be as follows; breakfast at 7am, followed by a land visit of about two hours.
 Wherever possible we then have the option of snorkelling before lunch on board, followed by sailing for about one to three hours at most.
 There may be another opportunity for snorkelling in the afternoon, followed by another land visit of around three hours.
 We have to be back on board by 6pm.
 Dinner on board is followed by a review of the day’s sightings and a briefing on the next day’s activities, including whether the landings will be ‘wet’ (by wading ashore onto a beach from a dinghy) or ‘dry’ (by landing onto flat rocks or a jetty).
 Longer sailings will be made overnight.